-BHCA has identified two conditions for which proven genetic testing currently exists:
+BHCA has identified three conditions for which proven genetic testing currently exists:

-- Thrombopathia genetic testing is available through Auburn University College of Veterinary Medicine and is strongly recommended.
-(Click here for a PDF on submitting a blood sample for testing.)
+- Thrombopathia is an inherited bleeding disorder affecting the Basset Hound.
+Genetic testing is strongly recommended.
 This test is determinative for the genetic status of the dog (i.e., clear, carrier, affected).
 Breeding must be avoided if both sire and dam are either affected or carriers.
-Breeders and owners who have had dogs tested through that laboratory should disclose their dog’s results.
+Breeders and owners who have had dogs tested should disclose their dog’s results.

-- The BHCA has supported research on glaucoma.
+- Glaucoma is of two types: Primary Closed Angle Glaucoma (PCAG) and Primary Open Angle Glaucoma (POAG).
+The BHCA has supported research on both types.
 Progress has been made with the discovery of the genetic basis for one of the two forms affecting Basset Hounds with glaucoma.
 A genetic test for the less prevalent Primary Open Angle Glaucoma (POAG) is available and is strongly recommended.
 In the United Kingdom, approximately 15% of Basset Hounds carry the mutation and 6 in 1000 of their offspring are expected to develop the disease (data from Animal Health Trust).
 At this time, the prevalence of POAG in U.S. Basset Hounds is unknown.
-For more information and to order the test see https://www.ahtdnatesting.co.uk/wp-content/uploads/2015/06/POAG-BaH-information-sheet.pdf .

 Breeders have a responsibility to research and understand basic genetics and common breed health problems.
 BHCA strongly discourages the use in a breeding program of any Basset Hound known to be affected by a genetic health disorder.
 To advance knowledge of the prevalence of health disorders and those disorders suspected to have a genetic basis, breeders are encouraged to voluntarily: